DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Introduction

 The general view on a software toolbox can be split into two parts: the user perspective and the developer perspective.
 From the perspective of a user, the toolbox should be accessible and easy to use.
 Similar methods should work in a similar way through a common interface.
 When considering the solution of the EEG forward problem, it should be possible to quickly exchange the discretization scheme.
 The user should not be confronted with the high complexity of a \Cpp~finite element code.
 Additionally, it should be possible to embed the forward approach into an already existing processing pipeline.
 From the point of view of a developer, who wants to implement different discretization schemes or extend already existing approaches, further aspects are important.
 As different finite element methods share several subcomponents, such as the representation of the computational domain or the solver of the linear system, the toolbox should bundle the different implementations and enable code reuse.
 The toolbox should be extendible, especially with respect to common variable components.
 In addition, as there are already several libraries offering codes for finite element computations, it would be advantageous to make use of existing components and benefit from existing maintenance and testing infrastructure.

-In order to perform analysis of EEG or MEG data, different open source software packages offer tools to implement a complete processing pipeline such as the Matlab-based toolboxes FieldTrip \cite{Oostenveld2011}, Brainstorm \cite{Tadel2011} and Zeffiro \cite{He2018}, the Python-based toolbox MNE-Python \cite{Gramfort2013} or the \Cpp~code MNE \cite{Gramfort2014}.
-The toolbox SimBio\footnote{https://www.mrt.uni-jena.de/simbio} offers a broad range for forward and inverse methods for EEG and MEG analysis.
-Recently, a small subset of its functionality has been integrated into FieldTrip \cite{Vorwerk2018}.
+In order to perform analysis of EEG or MEG data, different open source software packages offer tools to implement a complete processing pipeline such as the Matlab-based toolboxes FieldTrip \cite{Oostenveld2011}, Brainstorm \cite{Tadel2011} and Zeffiro \cite{He2020}, the Python-based toolboxes MNE-Python \cite{Gramfort2013}, FEMfuns \cite{Vermaas2020} or the \Cpp~code MNE \cite{Gramfort2014}.
+The toolbox SimBio (\url{https://www.mrt.uni-jena.de/simbio}) offers a broad range for forward and inverse methods for EEG and MEG analysis.
+Recently, the EEG FEM forward modeling using the St. Venant source model has been integrated into FieldTrip \cite{Vorwerk2018}.
 With respect to the finite element method, only first order Lagrangian elements are implemented in SimBio.
 Due to its structure, extending the code to support different discretization schemes would be error-prone and time-consuming.
 In addition, there are well-tested and established general purpose software toolboxes for finite element computations.

-One existing library for finite element computations is the \emph{distributed and unified numerics environment (Dune)}\footnote{\url{http://www.dune-project.org}}.
-More precisely, it is a general purpose open-source \Cpp~library for solving partial differential equations using mesh-based methods.
+One existing library for finite element computations is the \emph{distributed and unified numerics environment} DUNE (\url{http://www.dune-project.org}).
+More precisely, it is a general purpose open-source \Cpp~library for solving partial differential equations using mesh-based methods \cite{Bastian2020}.
 It is extendible by offering a modular structure and providing abstract interfaces and separation between data structures and algorithms.
-Due to the modular structure, a user of Dune only has to use those modules that are needed.
-At the core of the Dune library is an abstract definition of a grid interface \cite{Bastian2008, Bastian2008a}.
+Due to the modular structure, a user of DUNE only has to use those modules that are needed.
+At the core of the DUNE library is an abstract definition of a grid interface \cite{Bastian2008, Bastian2008a}.
 Using the abstract interface allows writing reusable code that is independent of the concrete implementation of the grid or the type of the grids elements.
 Then the identical code can be used in multiple spatial dimensions and for tetrahedral, hexahedral or other element types.
+DUNEuro builds upon several existing DUNE modules such as the dune-uggrid module \cite{Bastian1997} and the dune-pdelab module \cite{Bastian2010}.